 Croatia Family Holidays

 Croatia is a beautiful country and is becoming a favorite among travelers.
-With close proximity to Germany, we decided it would be perfect for an early October visit.
+Located between the countries of Slovenia (to the North), Bosnia and Herzegovina to the East with Italy across the crystal clear blue waters to the West.
 Enjoy our guide to Croatia Family Holidays with visits to Plitvice National Park, Split, Krka National Park and an all-inclusive stay at Hotel Amarin near Rovinj.

 How did we plan the trip?